 Chi G. Young, MD has joined a family practice clinic in Northern Virginia.

 Matthew Fagan, DO is working for Kaiser Permanente in San Francisco, CA.

 Jacqueline Judd Flack, DO has joined Selma Family Medicine in Winchester, VA.

 Abdurahman Hassan, MD is practicing in Northern Virginia.

-Jordan Hill DO has joined Springbrook Family Medicine in Broadway, VA.
+Jordan Hill, DO is practicing in Broadway, VA.

 GRADUATING CLASS 2009

-Micah Crouse, MD is working in Emergency Medicine in Ohio.
+Micah Crouse, MD is working in Emergency Medicine at Warren Memorial Hospital in Front